 How fast is the English language expanding?

 The pace of this growth is accelerating, with the word count expanding by more than 70 per cent since 1950.
-In the previous half century it only grew by 10 per cent.
+In the previous half-century, this growth was only 10 per cent.

 Science & Technology